NatasaPeic/practice-sgt/task-1-join-continued.md

 4 rows in set (0.00 sec)
 ```

-This is simpliest example where a customer purchases certain number of only one item per order.
+This is the simpliest example where a customer purchases certain number of only one item per order.
 What if customer wants to purchase certain number of several items and not just one?
 We introduce many to many relationship between orders and products.

 ```